 Missouri Valley College offers a dual credit program to participating area high schools.
 The program follows guidelines as set forth by the Coordinating Board of Higher Education in Missouri.
-College credit classes are offered to juniors and seniors at their local high schools.
+College credit classes are offered to students at their local high schools.
 The courses are as similar as possible to the same college credit course offered on the main campus of MVC.
 These courses are available only to high school students who have been approved by Missouri Valley College and the cooperating high school.
-The Vice President of Academic Affairs of Missouri Valley College approves all instructors for the dual credit program who may include high school teachers from the participating schools.
+The Vice President of Academic Affairs of Missouri Valley College approves all instructors for the dual credit program.

-Missouri Valley College General Education Core Curriculum 2016-17
+Missouri Valley College General Education Core Curriculum 2017-18